NVIDIA/cuda-quantum/docs/sphinx/api/builtin_ops.rst

 The sections `Unitary Operations on Qubits`_ and `Measurements on Qubits`_ list the set of built-in operations on qubits.

+Built-in operations that implement unitary transformations of the quantum state are templated.
+The template argument allows to invoke the adjoint and controlled version of the quantum transformation, see the section on `Adjoint and Controlled Operations`_.

 CUDA Quantum additionally provides overloads to support broadcasting of built-in single-qubit operations across a register of qubits.
 For example, :code:`x(cudaq::qreg<>&)` applies a NOT operation